arzwa/MultilocusIsland/docs/draft-hapdip2.md

 typically closely linked (forming so-called 'genomic islands'), or are they spread all over the genome?
 How non-additive is local adaptation? *etc.* [e.g.
 @yeaman2011b; @yeaman2015; @bomblies2022].
-Moreover, even if such details were known, it remains unclear to what extent the genetic architecture of local adaptation affects the ability of a population to maintain reproductive isolation in the face of gene flow.
+Moreover, even if such details were known, it would remain unclear to what extent the genetic architecture of local adaptation affects the ability of a population to maintain reproductive isolation in the face of gene flow.
-The closely related question of how much scope there is to infer the detailed genetic architecture underlying local adaptation from observed patterns of genomic differentiation, as for instance obtained through so-called 'genome scans', also remains largely unanswered.
+The closely related, and heavily debated, question of how much scope there is to infer the detailed genetic architecture underlying local adaptation from observed patterns of genomic differentiation, as for instance obtained through so-called 'genome scans', also remains largely unanswered.
 So far, most theoretical developments have assumed rather simple genetic architectures, dealing with biallelic loci of equal additive effect (ignoring dominance and epistasis) that are either unlinked or uniformly spread along a